 Network functionality and user experience

-A big unknown is how people and businesses will actually use the network, and commentators appear to have different visions.
+A big unknown is how people and businesses will actually use the network, and commentators have different visions.
 Some see the Lightning Network as eventually being ubiquitous for small payments, with complexities handled in an automated way.
-Others more sceptical of Lightning, typically envision the various components of the network requiring more of a manual construction when the system is used and a poor user experience plagued by unexpected channel closures and periods of Lightning Network downtime.
+Others more sceptical of Lightning typically envision the various components of the network requiring more of a manual construction when the system is used and a poor user experience plagued by unexpected channel closures and periods of Lightning Network downtime.

 |Sceptical view of Lightning||Ambitious view of Lightning|